Ali Manikfan

-He is noted for his autodidactic research skills in the marine, ecology, and agricultural fields, not holding any formal educational qualification, and for promoting a life of simplicity.Islamic Encyclopedia (Malayalam), volume 2.
-Islamic Publishing House.
-The Government of India honored him in 2021, with the fourth highest civilian award of Padma Shri.
+He is noted for his autodidactic research skills in the marine, ecology, and agricultural fields, not holding any formal educational qualification, and for promoting a life of simplicity.
+The Government of India honored him in 2021, with the Padma Shri, the fourth highest civilian award in the country.

 Life

-Ali Manikfan was born to Musa Manikfan and Fatima Manika in Minicoy Island of Lakshadweep on 16 March 1938.
+Ali Manikfan was born to Musa Manikfan and Fatima Manika on Minicoy Island of Lakshadweep on 16 March 1938.
 His father Musa sent him to Kannur for formal education.
-As he was not interested in formal education, he left his studies and returned to his home land.
-According to him formal education is artificial and pointless and best way to acquire knowledge is getting wisdom by observing our environment.
+As he was not interested in formal education, he left his studies and returned home.
+According to him, formal education is artificial and pointless and the best way to acquire knowledge is getting wisdom by observing our environment.

-Ali Manikfan knows a great number of languages.
+As a polyglot, Ali Manikfan knows a great number of languages.
 Besides his mother tongue Divehi (Mahl), he learned English, Hindi, Malayalam, Arabic, Latin, French, Russian, German, Sinhalese, Persian, Sanskrit, Tamil and Urdu.
 His other areas of interest are marine biology, marine research, geography, astronomy, social science, traditional shipbuilding, education, fisheries, agriculture and horticulture.

 In 1956 he worked as a teacher and then became a clerk in Minicoy.
 (Indian government's chief civil official on the Island).
-But his interest was in marine life.
-In the 1960s he joined the Central Marine Fisheries Research Institute of India.
+However, his interest was in marine life - in the 1960s he joined the Central Marine Fisheries Research Institute of India.

 New fish species discovered

 While working with the marine biologist Dr. Santhappan Jones, Manikfan discovered a new fish species.
-Jones, impressed by Ali's observation skills and his wide knowledge about marine life, called the species Abudefduf manikfani..
+Jones, impressed by Ali's observation skills and his wide knowledge about marine life, called the species Abudefduf manikfani.
 Later, his knowledge was used for a paper describing the fish species in the Laccadive archipelago found in the specimen collections, on which he was listed as a co-author.